CsabaDu/CsabaDu.DynamicTestData/README.md

 This section provides basic examples of how to use each `ITestData` type in combination with various dynamic data source class extensions.
 Examples are shown for **MSTest**, **NUnit**, and **xUnit**, demonstrating how the framework integrates seamlessly across popular .NET test frameworks.

-The demonstrated test cases and usage patterns for data source classes of this section are **consistent across all supported test frameworks**.
+The demonstrated test cases and usage patterns for data source classes in this section are **consistent across all supported test frameworks**.
+As a result, the data sources themselves are **highly portable**, allowing reuse across MSTest, NUnit, and xUnit without modification.
+(In cases where framework-specific conditions apply, only the data strategy parameters may need adjustment to fulfill those requirements.)
 The specific examples shown were selected arbitrarily and are intended to illustrate general usage rather than framework-specific behavior.

 ---